 E2: I look on the Internet, I look for the sources they’re based on to get the information (other respondents agree) […]

 Teens are also attentive to the origin of the content diffused on social media.
 For instance, some pointed out that if a politician posts information it can be misleading.
 In most groups, it was evident that school performs a key role in training teens to be critical when navigating news – to reflect on the origin of the information, for instance.
 Teens referred to discussions and exercises that took place at school, as illustrated by this comment: “Before, I never paid attention (referring to the need to check information on social media), it’s because of my history teacher that I check, otherwise, before I trusted everything I was told” (focus group E, from out-of-school 2).
-The data collected also shows that focusing on source verification or style to detect fake news is often insufficient when trying to determine what is real or not on social media.
+The data collected also shows that focusing on source and content verification to detect fake news is often insufficient when trying to determine what is real or not on social media.
 In the following excerpt, when the researcher asked participants to explain how they verify information online, one interviewee (N2) asserted the importance of following trusted sources on their official page.
 Another (N1) reacted by specifying that it is complicated to identify trusted content in more ambiguous cases; for instance, when unreliable pages on Facebook share news already published by trusted sources.
 It becomes confusing to distinguish what is “true or false.”

 Focus group N (from school 5)

-Researcher: By cross-referencing sources on social networks or by using others? (referring to how young people verify news they receive on social media)
+Researcher: By cross-referencing sources on social networks or by using others? (referring to how teens verify news they receive on social media)

 N1: On other social media.
 If I see a news clip on Instagram, I’ll go check Google and other sources, like Le Soir (a Belgian newspaper) and others.